Amy Cashin

+12 April 2024 in a time of 9:39.53.
+She competed at the 2024 Summer Olympics in the Women's 3000 metres steeplechase.

+She was selected for the Australian team for the 2025 World Athletics Championships in Tokyo, Japan, but did not qualify for the final of the 3000 metres steeplechase.

 Early years

-Cashin grew up in Werribee, a suburb of Melbourne.
-She did gymnastics and running from an early age.
-Cashin was a gymnast from age 3 to 12 and again from 14 to 18.
-This was a supplement to her running.
-When 10 years of age she ran her school's cross country and her PE teacher suggested she take up athletics.
-She ran well in the steeplechase and in 2008, when 14 years of age, she won the Pacific School Games title.

 In 2013 Cashin was selected in the Australian team for the World Cross Country Championships.
 She competed in the under-20 race.
 She left Australia an went to study at West Virginia University.
 Here during 2013/14 she ran cross country and indoor track.
 But her 2014 season was cut short when she was concussed after a door shut on her head.
 After she recovered she ran a few 800m and 1500m races mid-year in 2019.

 Personal life

 Her brother Liam Cashin is also an athlete who won the gold medal at the 2022 Oceania Athletics Championships in the 3000 metres steeplechase.